alekya-reddy/cypress_automation/readme.txt

 target, recommend and vex folders respectively rather than separate out this test file into a 'settings' folder.

-With respect to the sharing of resources by multiple test files, this is fine, and could save a lot of set up time, as long as these resources are clearly marked as "common resources".
-Common resources could be a content asset, a content type, a language, an appearance, etc.
+With respect to the sharing of resources by multiple test files, this is fine, and could save a lot of set up time, as long as these resources are clearly marked as "shared resources". shared resources could be a content asset, a content type, a language, an appearance, etc.
 For example, a content asset could have in its description "For general use by any automation tests".
 A language could be named "For general use".
 A form that could be used across multiple test files could have in its description "For general use by any automation tests".
-To standardize how resources are marked as 'common', let's use the phrases "General use" or "Common resource" in either the name or description.
+To standardize how resources are marked as 'common', let's use the phrases "General use" or "shared resource" in either the name or description.
-Any such resource marked as a "common resource" should NOT be deleted, edited, modified in any way whatsoever.
+Any such resource marked as a "shared resource" should NOT be deleted, edited, modified in any way whatsoever.
 If a test file requires a content asset that needs to be modified, then this test file should have its own dedicated content asset for use by this test file only
 - and clearly marked as such by naming the asset after the test file.